 It’s also important to be aware of the overdose Lyrica can cause.
-Individuals who relapse on the drug and go back to their previous use rate might experience an overdose.
+Individuals who relapse on the drug and return to their previous use rate might experience an overdose.

 As your tolerance decreases while you recover, the impact that your previous rate of use would have increases.
-In some cases, your old dosage would be too much for your body to handle and cause a fatality.
+Sometimes, your old dosage would be too much for your body to handle and cause fatalities.

 How to Recover The Healthy Way